 U.S. missile systems are old.
 Currently, the Air Force operates 450 Minuteman III ICBMs.
 These originally entered service in 1970, 40 years ago.
 The last was built in 1978.
 There are no new U.S. ICBMs even on the drawing board.
 Russia, on the other hand continues to modernize their ICBM force.
 Currently, they are developing the Topol-M (SS-27) ICBM.
 They are also working on a new Submarine Launched Ballistic Missile (we are not), and have resumed production of the TU-160 strategic, nuclear capable, bomber (we have no new bombers under construction or on the drawing board as of yet).

 The Russians have been fielding about six new SS-27’s per year for the past decade.
 There are now 65 deployed and the current plan is to build and deploy 110-120 by 2015.
 Originally they were single warhead missiles; now however they are being configured for multiple warheads.
 And these are in addition to currently fielded system, although older systems will be retired to make way for the new ones.
-The point being that the Russians have more than 65 missiles currently.
-These are just the new ones being they are now building and deploying.
+We on the otherhand have no new, modern missiles to deploy; we aren't even considering any.

 As an aside, the SS-27 uses “cold launch” technology.
 This means the missile silo can be reloaded and reused fairly quickly after launch.
 By contrast, the Minuteman III is “hot launched”, meaning that it is single use only.
 Launching the missile causes extensive damage to the silo, requiring major refurbishment before it could be used again.